-An Internal Reference Group, composed of key WFP staff from Country Office, Regional Bureau and Headquarters, plays an advisory role, and will review and provide feedback on evaluation products.
+An internal reference group composed of key WFP staff from the Indonesia Country Office, the Regional Bureau and Headquarters, plays an advisory role, and will review and provide feedback on evaluation products.

 Preliminary findings will be shared with WFP stakeholders in the Country Office, the Regional Bureau and Headquarters during a debriefing session at the end of the fieldwork.
 A country learning workshop will be held to ensure a transparent evaluation process and promote ownership of the findings and preliminary recommendations by country stakeholders.